moliver28/research-handbook/content/handbook/business-technology/data-team/platform/tableau/reporting-data-catalog.md

 The Collection owners for each of the Landing Page sections are as follows:

-- Financial Reporting: 	@Vikas Agrawal
+- Financial Reporting: 	`@Vikas Agrawal`
-- Customer Intelligence: @jonglee1218
+- Customer Intelligence: `@jonglee1218`
 - GTM Funnel:
 - Product Usage:
-- People Analytics:
+- People Analytics: `@Shane McCormack`
-- Sections TBD - need input from functional teams
+- All SECTIONS TBD - need input from functional teams.
+Likely one for Engineering and potentially one for Field Team Performance Reporting (i.e. on the Manager & Individual level)?

 ## Datasources